reflectoring/reflectoring.github.io/_posts/2021-02-22-meaningful-commit-messages.md

 The Conventional Commits format goes hand in hand with semantic versioning, so let's talk about that first.

 ### Semantic Versioning
-As described on the [Semantiv Versioning website](https://semver.org/), semantic versioning consists of three numbers: MAJOR, MINOR, and PATCH.
-Each number is incremented in differen circumstances:
+As described on the [Semantic Versioning website](https://semver.org/), semantic versioning consists of three numbers: MAJOR, MINOR, and PATCH.
+Each number is incremented in different circumstances:

 - the MAJOR version when we make incompatible API changes,
 - the MINOR version when we add functionality in a backward-compatible manner, and